Bouinbi/vTest/README.md

 Before the instalation of witchattack tool, you must install dockerfile images, so run this python script  ' Install_Docker_file.py ' in main folder :

-- Go to LAB Folder and run
+- Go to vTest Folder and run

 ```bash
 sudo Python3 Install_Docker_file.py